 Their journey leads them all across the county, from an antique clock shop and its eccentric purveyor, to the blustery tip of Satellite City’s Moonreach Tower, to the busted ruins of the traveling Detestable Festival where the Dark Garden’s roots have nested, across the great Orinoco Lake, up to the peak of Mount Skyladder to meet the hermetic neurologist-turned-adventurer Ira Lloyd, and deep into Brookwood Forest to find the Dreaming Tree itself and confront the truth within.
 Along this journey, we are treated to the beautiful autumnal landscapes of Nightdrift County, from Mal’s hometown of Moonblush Village, through the city and desert and mountains, as Mallory and Saki meet a host of eclectic people in their trek across the familiar world of reality and the arboraceous realm of the Dreaming Tree’s Dark Garden.

-Along the way, Mallory is offered unrestricted access to the opinions of those who knew or knew of her father, including her estranged grandmother, who is as unforgiving as she is vicious about Mal’s father.
+Along the way, Mallory is offered unrestricted access to the opinions of those who knew or knew of her father, including her estranged grandmother, who is as unforgiving as she is viciously resentful about the past.
 The story isn’t good, and where once Mallory’s goal was to be worthy of her father’s legacy, she now sets before herself a warpath to prove true the stories passed down to her by Odran.
 She becomes ravenous and narrow in her goal, setting her once again on the outs with her new friends, Isaac and Saki.
 Mallory confronts Animus, but the journey is far from over.
-As Mallory has found herself dragged back into the Dark Garden time and time again over the course of her journey, she has discovered an arboraceous doppelganger of her father roaming the Dark Garden’s distant landscape, and now she’ll do anything to get back to him.
+As Mallory has found herself dragged back into the Dark Garden time and time again over the course of her journey, she has discovered an arboreal doppelganger of her father roaming the Dark Garden’s distant landscape, and now she’ll do anything to get back to him.

 In a secret room in her house, Mal discovers a cryptic poem written by her mother to her father…